Circulant graphs as an example of discrete quantum unique ergodicity

 Quantum Ergodicity (QE) was first identified as a property of the eigenfunctions of the Laplace-Beltrami operator on Riemannian manifolds \cite{S74, CdV85, Z87, GL93, ZZ96}.
 When the geodesic flow is ergodic the probability density associated to eigenfunctions of the Laplacian tends to the uniform measure in the semiclassical limit for any subsequence of eigenfunctions of density one.\footnote{A subsequence that excludes a vanishingly small proportion of the eigenfunctions.} Quantum ergodicity is a distinguishing feature of the quantum mechanics of a classically chaotic system, often referred to as quantum chaos.
 More recently quantum systems with a stronger form of QE, Quantum Unique Ergodicity (QUE), have been identified.
 For a system with QUE the sequence of probability measures associated to any subsequence of eigenfunctions tends to the uniform measure.
 Consequently, a system with QUE cannot exhibit scarring, where probability measures associated to a subsequence of eigenfunctions tend to a delta measure localized on an unstable periodic orbit.
 QUE was conjectured by Rudnick and Sarnak \cite{RS94} for compact hyperbolic manifolds and first proven by Lindenstrauss on arithmetic surfaces \cite{L06}.

-Quantum ergodicity has been investigated on quantum graphs in a number of settings \cite{KMW03,BKW04,BKS07,WB15}.
+QE has been investigated on quantum graphs in a number of settings \cite{KMW03,BKW04,BKS07,WB15}.
 Quantum graphs are metric graphs, with a self adjoint operator, typically the Laplace or Schr\"odinger operator, acting on functions defined on a set of intervals associated with the edges, see \cite{IntroQuantumGraphs, GS06, SpecGeomGraphs}.
-In the case of discrete graphs investigation of the distribution of eigenfunctions was pioneered on large regular discrete graphs \cite{S07,DP12,BL13,AM15,AS19} which includes the circulant graph model we consider.
-Quantum Unique ergodicity was proved for random regular graph models in \cite{BKY17}.
+In the case of discrete graphs investigation of the distribution of eigenfunctions was pioneered on regular graphs \cite{S07,DP12,BL13,AM15,AS19}.
+For example, in \cite{AM15} Anatharaman and Le Mason establish QE for families of large regular expanders (sparse graphs with high connectivity), where the expander condition plays the role of the ergodicity assumption in QE results for manifolds.
+While the circulant graphs we consider are large regular graphs they are not expanders as the adjacency matrix has eigenvalues that are arbitrarily close to the largest eigenvalue in the large graph limit, see section \ref{sec spectra}.
+QUE was proved for random regular graph models in \cite{BKY17}.